ilg-physics-ucsb/physics6-manual/6CL/lab2.md

 <!-- End of Exercise 1 -->

 In [Ex](#Ex-Focal) we will be more quantitative about the focal lengths.
 We will show you a video of five parallel rays passing through a concave and a convex lens over graph paper.
-The graph paper will allow you to measure the focal length of these lenses
+The graph paper will allow you to measure the focal lengths of these lenses.

 :::::: Exercise Focal